tgerstner/Hailo-Ollama-10H-Chat-for-Raspberry-PI5/README.md

 April 7, 2026
 Todd Gerstner

-Firstly, thank you for your interest in my little project.
+Thank you for your interest in my little project.
 I did install
 OpenWebUI and wanted something that was simplier to use.
 So I developed this app.
 I hope you enjoy using it and if you want to make enhancements, please do, thats the best part of being open-source.